 Maybe it’s good in theory if “I like bears” can easily roll off your tongue, but let’s be real.
 Most of us would rather learn how to flirt, curse, or order our favorite drink first.

-In this way, adult language learning can actually be a lot more like the "native learning" that children experience.
+In this way, learning a language as an adult can actually be a lot more like the “native learning” that children experience.
 You can bypass the stiff, overly theoretical sentence construction if you want to, and you can prioritize your learning on a need-to-know basis.
 Not only are you more likely to speak like a real local — you’re also more likely to feel confident about striking up a conversation with one.

 Maybe it’s harder to find the time to learn a new language when it’s not already built into your schedule, but with great freedom comes great responsibility.
 You’re a lot more likely to enjoy something that happens on your own terms, anyway.